Home

 It’s easy to just throw “honesty”, “integrity”, and “confidence” on the wall and call it good.
 But what do those words mean?
 How have you filled them meaning?
 How does your staff and team understand how to live those out in their work?

-At Glass Canvas, we have worked hard to use language and definitions that match us.
+At Tilma, we have worked hard to use language and definitions that match us.
 We don’t just say “be honest” but we say, speak the unspoken.
 We don’t just say “teamwork” but we say, Co-Innovate to find solutions.

 Called and Anointed